Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: Introduction

 We discover that for right-rotationally invariant designs, the accurate debiasing formula is given by

 where $\adj$ solves the equation

 Here, $\{d_i^2\}_{1 \leq i \leq p}$ represents the eigenvalues of the sample covariance matrix $\X^{\top}\X$, and $h^{\prime \prime}$ denotes the second derivative of the penalty function $h$ used in calculating the regularized estimator $\bhetah$.
-At points of non-differentiability, we extend $h''$ by $+\infty$ (cf. \Cref{asspenalty}).
+At points of non-differentiability {(e.g. $x=0$ for Lasso and Elastic Net)}, we extend $h''$ by $+\infty$ (cf. \Cref{asspenalty}).
 The solution $\adj$ of \eqref{eq:adjspectrum} is unique for any $p\ge 1$ under mild assumptions (cf. \Cref{uniquewell}).
-We refer to $\adj$ as ``Spectrum-Aware adjustment'' and the debiasing approach in \eqref{SAestimator} as ``Spectrum-Aware Debiasing'' since $\adj$ depends on the eigenvalues of $\X^\top \X$.
+We refer to $\adj$ as the ``Spectrum-Aware adjustment'' and the debiasing approach in \eqref{SAestimator} as ``Spectrum-Aware Debiasing'' since $\adj$ depends on the eigenvalues of $\X^\top \X$.
 Figure \ref{fig1} illustrates the efficacy of our method.
 The second panel shows the empirical distribution of $\bhetah-\bbeta^\star$, scaled by an appropriate estimate of its standard deviation, when $\bhetah$ is given by our Spectrum-Aware formula \eqref{SAestimator}.
-Note the remarkable agreement with the overlaid standard Gaussian density.
-We should mention that, unlike Degrees-of-Freedom Debiasing, we do not need an estimate of $\boldsymbol{\Sigma}$, yet we can handle various correlation structures among the features, as demonstrated in Figure \ref{fig1}.
+Note the remarkable agreement with the overlaid standard Gaussian density. { We emphasize that this debiasing formula relies on a fundamentally different structured dependency assumption than Degrees-of-Freedom Debiasing.
+The type of dependency it captures is incomparable to that of anisotropic Gaussians.\footnote{for the analogue of anisotropic Gaussian-type dependence in the context of right rotationally invariant designs, see Appendix \ref{section:CONJE}.} Nevertheless, our method can capture quite diverse dependency structures, as demonstrated in Figure \ref{fig1}.
+Crucially, it operates without requiring an estimate of the population feature covariance matrix.}

 Despite the strengths of Spectrum-Aware Debiasing, we observe that it falls short when $\X$ contains outlier eigenvalues and/or the signal aligns with some eigenvectors of $\X$.
 To address these issues, we introduce an enhanced procedure that integrates classical Principal Components Regression (PCR) ideas with Spectrum-Aware Debiasing.
 In this approach, we employ PCR to handle the outlier eigenvalues while using a combination of PCR and Spectrum-Aware Debiasing to estimate the parts of the signal that do not align with an eigenvector.
 We observe that this hybrid PCR-Spectrum-Aware approach works exceptionally well in challenging settings where these issues are present.